nsfcac/repacss-user-guide/docs/software/jupyter-notebook.md

    # Find and kill processes using the port
    lsof -ti:8081 | xargs kill -9
    ```
+   - Alternatively, start Jupyter with your preferred port and let it auto-select the next available port.
+Then update your SSH tunnel to use the actual port shown in the Jupyter startup message.
+   - To discover the active port, check the startup output for a URL like `http://127.0.0.1:<port>/...` or run:
+   - To discover the active port, check the startup output for a URL like `http://127.0.0.1:<remote-port>/...` or run:
+     ```bash
+     jupyter server list
+     ```

 2. **Cannot connect to Jupyter**
    - Check if SSH tunnel is active